- SEOS Application Procedures (Please Read First!)

 Detailed admission requirements are listed in the UVic Calendar and on the Registrar's site.
 All non-Canadian applicants whose native language is not English and who have not resided in an English-speaking country for three consecutive years prior to attending the University of Victoria must also pass the Faculty of Graduate Studies language requirements.
 Whether or not SEOS will require the GRE is determined on a case-by-case basis.
 If you have identified a potential supervisor, please contact them to discuss.

 Please refer to the Graduate Admissions and Records Office for the on-line application instructions.
-Ensure that your application includes a one page Statement of Research Interest and a current CV.
+Ensure that your application includes a one page Statement of Intended Study and a current CV.
 Applications will be forwarded to SEOS after the Faculty of Graduate Studies completes an initial screening.
 Once an application is received by the SEOS graduate secretary, potential supervisors are notified and asked to evaluate suitability and indicate interest in supervision and/or support.

 There are no deadlines in applying for admission to the School of Earth and Ocean Sciences.
 There are 3 entry points: January, May and September.
 The Faculty of Graduate Studies does indicate that applications should be submitted as early as possible and that no assurance can be given that domestic applications received after May 31 or international applications received after December 15 can be processed in time to permit registration in the following Winter Session (Fall term).